 - i.
-A player who screens shall not do any of the following: - Initiate contact when blocking a stationary opponent from any direction.
+A player who screens shall not do any of the following: - Initiate contact when blocking a stationary opponent from any direction. - Prevent an opponent from avoiding contact by (1) taking a position closer than a normal step behind a stationary opponent or (2) taking a position within 1 or d.
+Guarding the Flag Belt

-- Prevent an opponent from avoiding contact by (1) taking a position closer than a normal step behind a stationary opponent or (2) taking a position within 1 or 2 steps of a moving opponent so that the opponent cannot stop or change direction before contact. - After taking a legal position, move to maintain it, unless the screener moves in the same direction and path as the opponent.
-If a screener violates any of these provisions and contact results, they have committed a foul. - Penalty: Personal Foul, Illegal Contact, 10 yards.
+2 steps of a moving opponent so that the opponent cannot stop or change direction before contact.

+- After taking a legal position, move to maintain it, unless the screener moves in the same direction and path as the opponent.
+If a screener violates any of these provisions and contact results, they have committed a foul. - Penalty: Personal Foul, Illegal Contact, 5 yards.